New Jersey to Arizona Freight shipping and trucking services are in high demand; Trenton, NJ to Flagstaff, AZ is a very well traveled route.

 The Newark to Phoenix route is a 2,397 mile haul that takes more than 36 hours of driving to complete.
 Shipping from New Jersey to Arizona ranges from a minimum of 2,110 miles and 31 hours from Penns Grove, NJ to Sanders, AZ to over 2,618 miles and a minimum of 39 hours on the road from Newark, NJ to Yuma, AZ.
 The shortest route from New Jersey to Arizona is along I-40 W through Albuquerque, Oklahoma City, Springfield, St. Louis, Columbus and several other major cities making it an excellent path for LTL freight shipments.

 Freight Rate Central offers people who need to ship freight to, from and inside New Jersey the industries best rates.
 It’s all about our efficient scheduling system and our wide variety of options, including provision for oversized, overweight and specialized loads.
 Get a free instant online freight quote and find out why our service is the best out there for New Jersey freight.
-Whether you need an estimate for a full truckload, less than a truckload or international shipping, you can be looking at a quote in five minutes or less.
+Whether you need an estimate for a full truckload, or less than a truckload you can be looking at a quote in five minutes or less.

 Arizona is one of the four corners states and home to the Grand Canyon.
 It shares one point with Colorado and borders New Mexico, Utah, Nevada and California.
 It also shares a 389-mile-long border with the country of Mexico.
 The southern part of the state is known for its desert climate, while the northern part has dense forests with variable weather.
 More than half of the state is made up of mountains, valleys and plateaus, with slightly over 12,500 feet between its highest and lowest points.
 The diverse climate and scenery draw an astounding number of people to the state each year, making tourism one of Arizona’s top industries.
 The Phoenix Metropolitan area is the most densely populated part of the state, and it is home to 65 percent of the state’s residents.
 Tucson and Flagstaff are also centers for Arizona freight and trucking.